walidsi/python/README.md

 # Python code and tutorials code.

-## How to create python virtual environment for your code on Ubuntu
+## How to create a python virtual environment for your code on Ubuntu
 From outside any python virtual environment (i.e. from system wide python), use the following command to create a virtual environment based on user installed python.